snakescott/custom-scheduler-v2/README.md

 `custom-scheduler`
 * Attempts to schedule the world once every five seconds
 * Will preempt and evict pods if a higher priority (per `priorityClassName`) pod is Pending and there are no nodes available.
 * Supports gang scheduling when `custom-scheduling.k8s.io/group-name` and/or `custom-scheduling.k8s.io/min-available` are set.

+`custom-scheduler`'s gang scheduling semantics are:
-The semantics here are that it will not schedule pending pods with a `group-name` set unless `min-available` or more (including currently running pods) can be running by the end of the scheduling pass.
-Because it expects these annotations on pods (vs a one-per group object like a job, see e.g. Volcano): it computes the priority of the group as the max priority of any pod in the group (including running and pending pods), and min-available as the max min-available of any pending pod.
+1. it will not schedule pending pods with a `group-name` set unless `min-available` or more (including currently running pods) can be running by the end of the scheduling pass.
+2. it computes the priority of the group as the max priority of any pod in the group (including running and pending pods)
+3. it computes min-available as the max min-available of any pending pod in the group.

 ### Installation
-1. If you want to install in a namespace besides `default`, manually update `kind.namespace` of the `ClusterRoleBinding` in `k8s/rbac.yaml` (tracked in [issues/18](https://github.com/snakescott/custom-scheduler-v2/issues/18
+1. If you want to install in a namespace besides `default`, manually update `kind.namespace` of the `ClusterRoleBinding` in `k8s/rbac.yaml` (tracked in [issues/18](https://github.com/snakescott/custom-scheduler-v2/issues/18))
 2. `kubectl apply -f k8s/rbac.yaml` (specify `--namespace` if not `default`)
 3. `kubectl apply -f k8s/scheduler.yaml` (specify `--namespace` if not `default`)